igni-project/igni-samples/README.md

 2. Clone libsup with a Git client of your choice.
 With the [official git command-line client](https://git-scm.com/downloads/linux), this will be `git clone https://github.com/igni-project/libsup.git`.

-3. Open a terminal in the root folder of the repository and run the command `./bootstrap && ./configure && make && sudo make install`.
+3. Open a terminal in the root folder of the libsup repository and run the command `./bootstrap && ./configure && make && sudo make install`.

+## Build Instructions

+run the command `./bootstrap && ./configure && make && sudo make install`.